 Configuring ReportViewer for Local Processing

 You can configure a ReportViewer control to process reports locally so that they use the built-in processing provided by the control.
 When you configure the ReportViewer control for local processing, all report processing is performed on the computer that hosts the application.
-All data used by the report must be provided by the host application.
+All data used by the report must be retrieved from data that the client application provides.

 Data sources that are used in your reports must be defined in advance, during report design.
-At run time, your application must retrieve the data that is used in the report.
+At run time, your application must generate the data table or retrieve the data that is used in the report.
+Locally processed reports can get data from data tables and Business objects.
 The steps for configuring a data source for a locally processed report vary depending on whether you are using the Web server control or the Windows Forms control.
-For more information about supported data sources, see Creating Data Sources for a Report.
+For more information about supported data sources, see Creating Data Sources for a ReportViewer Report.

 To configure a ReportViewer control for local processing, you select or create a client report definition (.rdlc) file to use with the ReportViewer control:

-Add the ReportViewer control from the Reporting section of the Toolbox to the Windows form or Web form in your project.
+Add the ReportViewer control from the Data section of the Toolbox to the form or Web page in your project.

 Clicking Design a new report adds an empty .rdlc file to your project, opens a blank report in graphical design mode, and provides menus and design surfaces so that you can create a new report.
 To create a report, you must have already defined the datasets you want to work with.
 For more information about creating .rdlc files, see Creating Client Report Definition (.rdlc) Files.